NEW YORK PARALEGAL TM

 History and Mission

-Recognizing a need for quality legal assistant training, New York Paralegal was created to meet this need by offering the finest and highly diversified curricula, designed by attorneys and legal professionals to meet the complex demands of law firms and other legal departments.
+Recognizing a need for quality online legal assistant training, New York Paralegal was created to meet this need by offering the finest and highly diversified cloud-based online curricula, designed by attorneys and legal professionals to meet the complex demands of law firms and other legal departments.

 To achieve its mission, the school is committed to the following objectives:

-1. To provide a supportive learning environment that will maximize each student's learning potential,
+1. To provide a supportive online learning environment that will maximize each student's learning potential,

-2. To offer quality school programs, courses and schedules, regularly updated to reflect the current and future needs of the job market,
+2. To offer quality on-demand cloud-based school programs, courses and schedules, regularly updated to reflect the current and future needs of the job market,

-3. To maintain the quality school facilities and resources, as well as competent and skilled teachers, each specialists in their fields of instruction,
+3. To maintain quality school online facilities and resources, as well as competent and skilled teachers, each specialists in their fields of instruction,

 4. To promote confidence, poise, and communication skills in each student, in turn, making them valued employees.